 Global Traveller November 2015

 Resiliencenia Howe - Learning for Resilience in Professional Practice

 What Works Seminar Presentation - Dr. Chidiebere Ogbonnaya

 Out of Sight and out of Mind - Occupational Safety and Health Leaderhship of Distributed Workers

 Click here for a recent presentation by Dr Laura Biggart on "Does Emotional Intelligence training for child and family social workers reduce stress?"

 The presentation slides for our one-day conference on Work, Learning and Wellbeing, which took place at UEA on the 12th January 2017, can be accessed by clicking the links below.

 The ESRC funded What Works Centre for Wellbeing is a national programme supported by partners including Public Health England and Department for Work & Pensions (DWP).

-The event will focus on identifying areas of research relevance, and offer opportunities for discussion and debate on how to identify and implement good practice.
-To book
+The event focussed on identifying areas of research relevance, and offered the opportunity for discussion and debate on how to identify and implement good practice.